 MSME stands for Micro, Small, and Medium Enterprises.
-The Ministry of Corporate Affairs (MCA) on the 22nd of January 2019, notified that all the companies which are having payments outstanding to MSME Enterprises should file all the particulars of the current outstanding dues using Form MSME-1.
-And this filing shall be comprised of two parts namely initial returns which are made using form MSME-1 and the half-yearly returns which are made using the Form MSME-2.
+The Ministry of Corporate Affairs (MCA) on the 22nd of January 2019, notified that all the companies which are having payments outstanding to MSME Enterprises should file all the particulars of the current exceptional dues using Form MSME-1.
+And this filing shall be comprised of two parts, namely initial returns, which are made using form MSME-1, and the half-yearly returns, which are made using the Form MSME-2.

 Aadhaar Card and PAN Card are the only documents required for MSME registration.
-MSME registration is fully online and no proof of documents is required.
-PAN and GST linked details on investment and turnover of enterprises will be taken automatically by the Udyam Registration Portal from the Government databases.
-It applies to dues to only Micro or Small Enterprises and not Medium.
-In case there all payments due to micro or small enterprises are made before 45 days period, then Form is not required to be filed.
+MSME registration is entirely online, and no proof of documents is required.
+PAN and GST-linked details on investment and turnover of enterprises will be taken automatically by the Udyam Registration Portal from the Government databases.
+It applies only to Micro or small enterprises, not Medium-Sized Enterprises.
+If all payments due to micro or small enterprises are made before the 45th day, then the Form is not required to be filed.

 MSME

-Micro, Small, and Medium Enterprises refer to any class or classes of enterprises, whether proprietorship, Hindu Undivided Family (HUF), Association of Persons (AOP), co-operative society, partnership firm, company, or undertaking, or as any other or such other name assigned to it.
+Micro, Small, and Medium Enterprises refer to any class or classes of enterprises, whether proprietorship, Hindu Undivided Family (HUF), Association of Persons (AOP), co-operative society, partnership firm, company, or undertaking, or any other name assigned to it.

-And if such enterprises are in the manufacturing or the production of goods then it shall satisfy the following conditions:
+And if such enterprises are in the manufacturing or production of goods, then they shall satisfy the following conditions:

 Micro Enterprises

-manufacturing enterprises, to be classified as micro, must have invested INR 25 Lakhs or lower.
-On the other hand, enterprises of the service sector must have invested a sum of INR 10 Lakhs or lower in equipment for being eligible to receive such classification.
+Manufacturing enterprises, to be classified as micro, must have invested an amount of INR 25 Lakhs or less.
+On the other hand, enterprises of the service sector must have invested a sum of INR 10 Lakhs or lower in equipment to be eligible to receive such classification.

 Small Enterprises

-All the specified enterprises are required to file from MSME, and this shall include all companies which are getting goods or services from micro and small enterprises.
-This specifically is for those companies which have not made the payment to the MSME for more than 45 days from the date of acceptance of goods or services.
-And these companies shall be required to file half-yearly returns with MCA stating the particulars regarding the outstanding amounts to be paid to MSME registration along with the proper reasons for such delay being caused for making payments to the MSME.
+All specified enterprises are required to file with MSME, and this shall include all companies that receive goods or services from micro and small enterprises.
+This is explicitly for those companies that have not made the payment to the MSME for more than 45 days from the date of acceptance of goods or services.
+These companies shall be required to file half-yearly returns with the MCA, stating the particulars regarding the outstanding amounts to be paid for MSME registration, along with the proper reasons for such delays in making payments to the MSME.

 Responsibilities held by the Specified Companies

-Firstly, the company should check if any enterprises from which they have availed the supply of goods or services are registered under the MSME Act or not.
-And if any of the enterprises are registered, and the payments to such enterprises has been delayed for a period of more than 45 days, the company should either pay off such dues or file a return with MCA in Form MSME stating the amount which is due along with the proper reason for such delay.
+Firstly, the company should verify whether any enterprises from which they have sourced goods or services are registered under the MSME Act.
+And if any of the enterprises are registered, and the payments to such enterprises have been delayed for a period of more than 45 days, the company should either pay off such dues or file a return with MCA in Form MSME stating the amount which is due, along with the proper reason for such delay.
 The particulars of liability shall specifically include the following:

 – The total outstanding amount due to the supplier of goods and services